A healthy risotto recipe made with ancient grains

 What is Farro?

 Using farro in a risotto recipe gives the dish a different flavor and texture than what you get from arborio, the grain used to make a traditional risotto.
 Farro is a firm, whole grain with a mildly nutty flavor.
-This recipe calls for toasting it in the oven before adding it to the risotto pot.
-This augments the grain’s natural flavors and helps individualize the grains.
+In this recipe, I call for toasting it in the oven before adding it to the risotto pot.
+This oven toasting augments the grain’s natural flavors and helps individualize the grains.
 It also helps to prevent the texture of the final dish from going gummy.